AmadeusITGroup/afir/CONTRIBUTING.md

 * Engage with project maintainers.
 Do not publicly disclose anything before the patch is delivered.

 ### How to write documentation
-  * README.md and/or GETTINGSTARTED.md are where we describe the overview, the usage and the development practices
+  * README.md is where we describe the overview, the usage and the development practices
   * Use [markdown syntax](https://www.markdownguide.org/basic-syntax/) which is widely supported in the GitHub, BitBucket WebUI as well as in many IDEs
   * Use plain English and check your spelling prior to committing the change
   * Remember that good documentation is essential, so take time to do it properly